ballerina-platform/ballerina-distribution/examples/udp-listener/udp_listener.md

 # UDP service - Send/Receive datagram

 The UDP Listener is used to expose a UDP service over the UDP protocol.
-The UDP `Client`/`ConnectClient` is used to send data to a remote UDP server.
-This sample demonstrates the UDP socket listener.
+Use this service to serve low latency connections for time critical transmissions where data loss is acceptable.

 ::: code udp_listener.bal :::